Jeff Milton: Capture and death of Martin M'Rose

 On June 21, 1895, Milton who was at that time Chief of Police in El Paso, Texas, accompanied his oft partner, Deputy U.S. Marshal George Scarborough, when Scarborough shot and killed Martin M'Rose, a notorious Texas rustler.
 M'Rose had been captured by the two lawmen on an outstanding warrant and was killed while being brought back from Mexico.
 Outlaw, gunman and paramour of Mrs. M'Rose, John Wesley Hardin, claimed that he had paid Scarborough and Milton to kill M'Rose.
 Milton and Scarborough were arrested, but Hardin later withdrew his comments and the two men were released.
 M'Rose is buried near John Wesley Hardin and Texas Ranger Ernest St. Leon.

-In July 1898, working again with Scarborough, the pair tracked down, shot and captured "Bronco Bill" Walters and his gang at the Double Circle Ranch north of Clifton, AZ near after the gang's failed train robbery attempt in Grants New Mexico, the gang scattered from their hideout, and gang member Bill Johnson was shot and killed by Milton in the process.
+In July 1898, working again with Scarborough, the pair tracked down, shot and captured "Bronco Bill" Walters and his gang at the Double Circle Ranch north of Clifton, AZ., after the gang's failed train robbery attempt in Grants New Mexico, the gang scattered from their hideout, and gang member Bill Johnson was shot and killed by Milton in the process.
 Johnson's Grave remains in the cemetery at the old Double Circle Ranch headquarters on Eagle Creek.